 “Sinus floor elevations, reconstructions of the mandible and maxilla, implantology and application of bone around the implant.
 All that, of course, in a constant strive for an optimal condition of the affected jaw part. ‘

 You’re a true pioneer when it comes to implantology, You conducted certain procedures as one of the first, such as a sinus floor elevation.
-How did that came to be and what did your colleagues think of it?
+How was that and what did your colleagues think of it?

-“If you’re well-grounded, creative when it comes to solutions, you enjoy tinkering and besides that always based in what’s possible, then a solution is always available.
+“If you’re well-grounded creative when it comes to solutions, you enjoy tinkering and are always thinking in possibilities, then a solution is always available.
 You’ve to dare to look under that hood to see what you find.
-Good preparation and the right tools, however, are required at all times; time and again, this is half the battle.
-In addition, you need act quickly, if Plan A doesn’t work, dare to switch to Plan B.
+Good preparation and the right tools are required at all times; this is half the battle.
+In addition, you need to act quickly: if Plan A doesn’t work, dare to switch to Plan B.

 What (other) developments have you experienced in your field?

-“The development of various techniques in the field like movement of autologous bone to upper and/or lower jaw and in the area of osteotomies of the jaw.
+“The development of various techniques in the field like movement of autologous bone to upper and/or lower jaw and osteotomies of the jaw.
 But also: the use of osteosynthesis plates instead of wires.
 This gave an enormous progress in patient safety, because the jaws no longer had to be tied together with steel.